Robo Advisors Information Guide

 The typical investment process for a Robo Advisor consists of 3 main steps.

-1) First, clients do a test that lets us establish what their financial objectives, capital situation, knowledge of investment and their psychology is.
+1. First, client do a test that lets us establish what their financial objectives, capital situation, knowledge of investment and their psychology is.

 The most important Robo Advisors in the US market are: